How to get your commerce strategy right

 Product strategy comprises inventory management and development.
 It requires you to take a bird’s-eye view of some major processes, including:

-- Product orientation.
-What kind of people want to buy your products, and how are they perceived in the marketplace?
+• Product orientation.
+What type of customers are interested in your offerings, and how are they viewed in the market?
 You may want to rely on a two-by-two matrix or a SWOT analysis to navigate the planning process better.
+This understanding shapes how you present benefits to specific audiences on your product pages.

-- Line of products.
-Consider the entire width and breadth of your product line.
-How much do you want to offer?
-Are you planning on multiple varieties with customization options (i.e., t-shirts with different logos) or just multiple lines of related products (t-shirts, shorts, etc.)?
+• Line of products.
+Consider the entire scope of your product range.
+How extensive do you want your catalog to be?
+Are you planning on multiple varieties with customization options (e.g. t-shirts with different logos) or expansion into related categories (t-shirts, shorts, etc.)?
+Even if plans aren't finalized, think about whether you'll grow your offerings or maintain your current selection.

-- Product viability.
+• Product viability.
 Are your products evergreen, meaning they remain relevant all year long?
-Or are they going to be seasonal?
-Perhaps you’ll want a mix of both to increase sales during different events or holiday seasons.
+Or will they be limited-edition or seasonal?
+Perhaps you'll want a mix of both to increase sales during different events or holiday seasons.

-Building a strategy for managing customers is imperative for tracking the lifecycle of the buyer’s journey.
+Building a strategy for managing customers is imperative for tracking the complete path of the buyer's journey.
 There are many important things to consider along the way, including:

-- Company branding.
+• Company branding.
 How do you want to present yourself to customers?
 Think through all elements of this, including your company logo, brand voice, and business name.
+What principles does your company embody, and how will shoppers recognize this?
+What emotions do you want people to experience when interacting with your brand?
+Maintaining uniform messaging and visual identity across all touchpoints creates meaningful connections with your audience.

-- Sales channels.
+• Sales channels.
 How do you plan on accomplishing the customer acquisition process?
-Social media?
-Emails?
-Webinars?
+Where will you connect with your target audience?
+This could be anything from social media to email marketing.

-- Customer retention.
+• Customer retention.
 Is there a specific frequency at which customers should order from your company?
 How will this impact your sales and profit margins in the future?
+Retention often gets overlooked but it’s extremely valuable.
+Convincing someone familiar with your brand to purchase again is typically easier (and cheaper) than attracting completely new buyers.

 While you may not feel your ecommerce company is large enough to worry about corporate relations, the fact is that every brand needs a detailed process for communicating with business entities.
 This strategy should consider: